Our forms of worship

 An opportunity to nourish ourselves during the week through the sacrament of Holy Communion.
 This is a reflective service in which we can be still.
 On Wednesdays the Book of Common Prayer is used.

-Using the same format as Sunday Choral Evensong but with a smaller choir of either Boys & Men, Girls & Adults or just Men’s Voices, the service takes on a more contemplative tone to end a busy day.
+Using the same format as Sunday Choral Evensong but with a smaller choir of either Boys or Girls with lower voices on alternate weeks, the service takes on a more contemplative tone to end a busy day.